Pik-Fix: Restoring and Colorizing Old Photos: Related Work

 \subsection{Image Restoration}

-There is a very wide array of degradations that can effect older photographs, including some that occurred during capture, such as film grain and blurs, and others that occur over time, like stains, fading color, and cracks.
-Traditional computational approaches to restore photographs that have been digitized usually involve the application of prior constraints such as non-local self-similarity \cite{buades2005non}, sparsity \cite{elad2006image}, or local smoothness \cite{weiss2007makes}.
+There is a wide array of degradations that can affect older photographs, including some that occurred during capture, such as film grain and blur, and others that occur over time, like stains, fading color, and cracks.
+Traditional computational approaches to restore photos that have been digitized usually involve the application of prior constraints such as non-local self-similarity \cite{buades2005non}, sparsity \cite{elad2006image}, or local smoothness \cite{weiss2007makes}.
 More recently, deep learning-based methods have proved efficacious on many picture restoration tasks, such as image denoising \cite{zhang2017learning,zhang2017beyond,zhang2018ffdnet}, super-resolution \cite{dong2014learning,kim2016accurate,ledig2017photo}, and deblurring \cite{xu2014deep,sun2015learning,nah2017deep}.
-The success of these methods derive from their abilities to simultaneously learn smooth semantic, perceptual and local image representations.
+The success of these methods derives from the ability to simultaneously learn smooth semantics, and perceptual and local image representations.

-To deal with difficult situations where multiple picture degradations exist simultaneously, \cite{yu2018crafting} designed a toolbox of operators to handle each specific degradtion indivudually.
-The authors of \cite{suganuma2019attention} instead employ an attention mechanism that automatically performs operator selection.
-Along a different vein, \cite{ulyanov2018deep} argues that pretrained deep neural networks can be used as image priors for automatic image restoration, but without extra training data, since the feature maps they produce accurately capture low-level image statistics.